abhi-1407/bookmyshow-lld/README.md

 A Show represents a scheduled screening of a movie on a particular screen at a particular time.

-This separation allows the same movie to have multiple shows across different screens, theatres, cities, and timings.
+This allows the same movie to have multiple shows across different screens, theatres, cities, and timings.

-⸻

 Seat vs ShowSeat

 A Seat represents a physical seat inside a screen.

-A ShowSeat represents the state and pricing of a physical seat for a particular show.
+A ShowSeat represents the state and pricing of a physical seat for a specific show.

-For example, the same physical seat can have different states for different shows:
+The same physical seat can therefore have different availability states across different shows.

 10:00 AM Show → A1 → AVAILABLE
 02:00 PM Show → A1 → BOOKED
-06:00 PM Show → A1 → LOCKED
+06:00 PM Show → A1 → AVAILABLE

-Therefore, seat availability belongs to ShowSeat rather than Seat.

-⸻

 Seat Pricing